jimkang/strokerouter/README.md

 strokerouter
 ============

 strokerouter lets you hook functions up to keystrokes.
+It has no dependencies.

 Usage
 -----